tristangoossens/snake-go/README.md

 First of all you will need Go, you can find more information [here](https://golang.org/).

-***

-When you have installed Go, you will need to install the game.
+When you have installed Go, you will need to install the game:

 ```shell
 go get github.com/tristangoossens/snake-go
 ```

-Then play it using the following command.
+Then play it using the following command:

 ```shell
 $GOPATH/bin/snake-go